bitkarrot/nostr-relay-setup/README.md

-# Deploy Your Nostr Relay
+# Deploy a Team Nostr Relay for Free

-**An interactive step-by-step guide for deploying a fully functional Nostr relay for $0/month forever.**
+**An interactive step-by-step guide for deploying a fully functional team Nostr relay for $0/month forever.**

 ---